jhonpulido1990/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 If idx is negative or out of range, nothing change (returns the same list) You are not allowed to use pop()
 You are not allowed to import any module

 ## _12. Switch
 Complete the source code in order to switch value of a and b

 You can find the source code here
 Your code should be inserted where the comment is (line 4) Your program should be exactly 5 lines long

+## _13. Linked list palindrome
+Technical interview preparation:

+You are not allowed to google anything
+Whiteboard first
+Write a function in C that checks if a singly linked list is a palindrome.

+Prototype: int is_palindrome(listint_t **head);
+Return: 0 if it is not a palindrome, 1 if it is a palindrome An empty list is considered a palindrome